Rkdekdls/Rkdekdls/README.md

 ### My Work Experience 🏢
 - 👩🏻‍💼 Sparta Coding Club for 8 months.
 - 👩🏻‍💼 NAVER for 3 months.
 - 👩🏻‍💼 SNOW for 3 months.

 ### My Work Skills 🙌🏻
 - 💻 Web / App Development.
-- 💻 SQL / Python Data Analysis.🏢
+- 💻 SQL / Python Data Analysis.
+- 💻 Marketing / Content Planning.

 <!--
 **Rkdekdls/Rkdekdls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.